Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Theory

-The above bound provides some insights into the performance of the proposed method.
-Specifically, under the regularity conditions, the proposed method is a consistent algorithm.
-As the number of samples and the length of trajectory increase, the estimated optimal value function $ \widehat {V}_{\lambda}^{\theta_1}$ converges to the optimal value function ${V}^{*}$ asymptotically.
-Note that the last two terms vanish to zero as $\lambda \rightarrow 0$; this implies that no smoothing bias is involved in the finite sample bound of $\| \widehat {V}_{\lambda}^{\theta_1} - {V}^{*} \|^2_{L_{2}}$.
-Moreover, combined with the sample bound for an excess risk $\mathcal{E}(\mathcal{L}_{U})$ in Theorem \ref{risk_bound}, Theorem \ref{valuefunc_bound} indicates that the behavior of the upper bound as a function of samples $\mathcal{O}(n^{-{1}/{(2+q)}})$ is the best.
+The above bound provides an insight regarding the performance error of the proposed method.
+Specifically, under the regularity conditions, the $L^2$ distance between the estimated optimal proximal value function $\widehat{V}_{\lambda}^{\theta_{1}}$ and the optimal value function ${V}^{\pi^{*}}$ is upper bounded, and this gap diminishes with the growth of sample size $n$ and time length $T$, and with the decay of the smoothing parameter $\lambda$.
+Note that the last two terms is approaching to zero as $\lambda$ is sufficiently small.
+This implies that only a small smoothing bias is involved in the finite sample bound of $\| \widehat {V}_{\lambda}^{\theta_1} - {V}^{\pi^{*}} \|^2_{L_{2}}$.
+Moreover, combined with the sample bound for an excess risk $\mathcal{E}(\mathcal{L}_{U})$ in Theorem \ref{risk_bound}, Theorem \ref{valuefunc_bound} indicates that the behavior of the upper bound as a function of samples $\mathcal{O}(n^{-{1}/{(2+q)}})$ is the best if $T$ is the same order of $n$.
 In general, a large $\lambda$ increases the smoothing error but decreases the approximation error as the solution function space is better behaved due to stronger smoothness.
-However, the approximation error is not reflected in our sample bound because we make the zero approximation error assumption in Assumption S.4.
+However, the approximation error is not reflected in our sample bound because we make the zero approximation error assumption, i.e., Assumption S.4 in Supplementary Materials.